ryan-voitiskis/crate-guide/README.md

 - create account and login
 - create, edit and delete Records, Tracks and Crates
 - connect to Discogs API using OAuth 1.0
-- select from folders in collection and import records
+- select from folders in Discogs collection and import records

 ### Features to be implemented: